arnav-pc/arnav-pc.github.io/README.md

 - ### Engineering Lead, Privatecircle (2017 - Present)
   #### 2023 - 2024
-  - Migration on non-prod infrastructure to AWS for cost optimization.
+  - Migration of non-prod infrastructure to AWS for cost optimization.
   - Led the DevOps team and spearheaded major projects, including CDC implementation for event-driven data architecture, significantly optimizing data pipelines and reducing operational costs.
   - Pioneered the standardization of microservices development, introducing Kubernetes templates to streamline codebase creation and infrastructure setup.
   - Focused on engineering productivity, enhancing GitHub and Trello workflows to improve team efficiency.